Law Enforcement

 Use of Force Continuum

 The concept of a use of force continuum is not new to the law enforcement profession.
-Recently, several groups have advocated law enforcement agencies adopt a use of force continuum as a means of addressing concerns of excessive force and to reduce the types of force used by law enforcement professionals.
 Proponents of a use of force continuum assert it “restricts the most severe types of force to the most extreme situations and creates clear policy restrictions on the use of each police weapon and tactic.”

 Learn More